-Critics were less than enamoured with the sleazy new wave of imitators looking to cash-in on the popularity of John Carpenter’s low-budget revelation Halloween, a movie that managed a colossal $70,000,000 cumulative worldwide gross from a pittance of approximately $300,000.
-So fruitful was Carpenter’s masterwork that a whole generation of filmmakers reached for the Steadicam with the hope of stumbling upon their own low-production goldmine, and there was no shortage of producers looking to tap into the home video market on the off chance of recouping a small fortune.
-Inevitably, this resulted in an oversaturated market, and after the noose of ‘video nasty’ censorship brought an end to the controversy creates cash mantra, the genre grew increasingly tepid, growing moribund as we entered the flaccid ’90s.
+Critics were less than enamoured with the sleazy new wave of imitators looking to cash-in on the popularity of John Carpenter’s low-budget revelation Halloween, a movie that managed a colossal $70,000,000 cumulative worldwide gross from a pittance of approximately $300,000 in a manner reminiscent of George A. Romero’s Night of the Living Dead, which laid the foundations for independent filmmakers a decade prior.
+So fruitful was Carpenter’s masterwork that a whole generation of filmmakers reached for the Steadicam with the hope of stumbling upon their own, low-production goldmine, and there was no shortage of producers looking to tap into the home video market on the off chance of recouping a small fortune.
+This resulted in a slew of cornball productions which relied on exploitation, seedy marketing and shock factor to gain relevance, and after the noose of ‘video nasty‘ censorship brought an end to the controversy creates cash mantra, the genre grew increasingly bloodless, turning moribund as we entered the mostly tepid ’90s.

 Wes Craven would prove one of the big successes of that ’80s boom period.
-Granted, he would be guilty of some stinkers along the way, but Fred Krueger would emerge from the eventual rot as one of the most recognisable characters in horror history, buyoed by the kind of game-changing concept that successful franchises are built upon.
+Granted, he would be guilty of some stinkers, as well as a few polarising oddities along the way, but Fred Krueger would emerge from the eventual rot as one of the most recognisable characters the industry has ever known, buoyed by the kind of game-changing concept that successful franchises are built on.
 Krueger would become horror’s first bona fide rock star, a series of increasingly ludicrous sequels turning the fritter-faced child killer into a peewee playmate.
 So ruthless was the New Line marketing machine that kids could buy everything from comic books to pyjamas, each of them sporting Krueger’s less-than-wholesome image.

 Randy: The police are always off track with this shit!
 If they’d watch Prom Night, they’d save time!
 There’s a formula to it.
 A very simple formula!